- November 17, 2025

 The Berlin Apartment was developed by Blue Backpack.

-The Berlin Apartment has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its stability.
+The Berlin Apartment has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked The Berlin Apartment for its story but disliked it for its grinding.

 The Berlin Apartment is a single player game.

-Similar games include What Remains of Edith Finch, Harold Halibut, Minute of Islands, Maquette, Mondealy and others.
+Similar games include SEASON: A letter to the future, Sunset, American Arcadia, What Remains of Edith Finch, Harold Halibut and others.